 - Not always on (sleeping)

-MQTT-SN is designed, as far as possible, to work in the same way as MQTT.
+MQTT-SN (MQTT for Sensor networks) was designed specifically to work on wireless networks, and , as far as possible, to work in the same way as MQTT.

-It uses the pub/subscribe model and can be considered as a version of MQTT.
+It uses the same publish/subscribe model and can be considered as a version of MQTT.

 MQTT-SN vs MQTT